rouille/CourseraDataScienceJHU/MachineLearningAssignment4/PA1_MachineLearning.md

 trainingSample <- training[inTrain,]
 validationSample <- training[-inTrain,]
 ```
-The training sample will be used to tune the different models with cross-validation while the confusion matrix will be obtained on the validation sample.
+The training sample will be used to tune and compare the models considered in this project while the validation sample will allow to estimate the out of sample error of the best model.

 ## Modeling
-We train the three machine earning models: classification tree, random forest and stochastic gradient boosting model to predict the manner in which the participants did the exercise (**classe** variable).
+A classification tree, random forest and stochastic gradient boosting model are used to predict the manner in which the participants did the exercise (**classe** variable).
 We will use all 52 predictors to do so.
 For the training scheme, we will use a 5-fold cross-validation.
 We repeat the procedure 4 times in order to compare the accuracy distributions (20 values) between the models.

 ```r
 control <- trainControl(method = "repeatedcv", number = 5, repeats = 4)